-In Treatment What Comes First: Bingeing or Feelings?
+In Eating Disorder Recovery Treatment What Comes First: Bingeing or Feelings?

 - Category: Psychotherapy Methods

-Recently a colleague asked me, "Do you try to get your clients to diminish their bingeing behaviors from the beginning of therapy, before you together have explored the feelings that are fueling that behavior?
-I know there are differing views on this, and I would be interested in hearing yours."
+Recently a new therapist asked me, "Do you try to get your clients to diminish their bingeing behaviors from the beginning of therapy or do you explore their feelings first?
+I know there are differing views on this."

 When I heard this question, several points of equal value, in my opinion, arrived simultaneously in my mind concerning therapy work with eating disorder patients.
-Since writing is linear I can only communicate one point at a time.
 Please understand that these considerations are simultaneous.

 My first thought was that I don't try to 'get' my clients to do anything.
 I want them to heal and develop the capacity to live a fulfilling and satisfying life.
 But what that means to them and how they specifically accomplish that falls into the realm of their personal values, decision making and evolution.

-Therefore I do not address the bingeing or purging in terms of control in any way.
-Often it's the new client who is quite active in wanting immediate results in terms of stopping both bingeing and purging behaviors.
-In fact, I'm usually the one who is putting forth effort, gentle and consistent, to create an environment where we focus more on our newly forming relationship.
+Often, it's the new client who is quite active in wanting immediate results in terms of stopping both bingeing and purging behaviors.
+I try to create an atmosphere where she can be at ease so we can focus more on our newly forming relationship.

-To me, a rush to focus on behavior undermines the therapy before it has a chance to begin, regardless of whether that focus comes from me or my patient.
+A rush to focus on behavior undermines the therapy before it has a chance to begin.
 Once we have a relationship based on earned trust, we can be allies and look together at feelings and behaviors that need attention.

-From my experience I see that many clients with active eating disorders have built up in their minds, before their first appointment, what they think therapy is supposed to accomplish for them, and how it will all unfold.
+Many clients with active eating disorders have built up in their minds, before their first appointment, what they think therapy is supposed to accomplish for them and how.
 Women come in determined to obliterate their binge or binge/purge behavior.
-They are also terrified that I will somehow make that obliteration happen and that they must surrender to 'the all powerful one' (the therapist).
-Many feel that going to therapy means facing some kind of terrible criticism or punishment as well as forces of demand and control.
+They are also terrified that I will somehow make that obliteration happen, leaving them more alone and frightened than before.
+Many feel that going to therapy means facing criticism or punishment as well as forces of demand and control.

 Ways of first presenting include: